xplosionmind/old.tommi.space/_drafts/2020-11-13-Switching-to-Zettelkasten.md

 there are different folders where I need to access content, and I'd love for them to be integrated: if there's a topic that I'm studying which reminds me of a content on my website or of something which I wrote down on my private notebook, I want to be able to link them.
 1. **Portability**
 I need to access to everything everywhere, anytime. (actually, accessing stuff from my phone and my computer is enough)
+1. **Privacy**
+ideally, I need to have in the same place both private and public notes.
 1. **Compatibility**
 Jekyll uses Kramdown, Zettlr uses mainly Pandoc, and it isn't clear what Joplin uses: there are a ton of flavors of Markdown, and even more rendering engines.
 I want to be able to use the same features everywhere; I may just adapt to the CommonMark standard, but it lacks features which are very important to me, such as the ability to add classes to any tag, which, among the ones listed before, only Kramdown has.
 1. **Conversion**